TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 - Run `bun dev` to start the script.

 ## Compiling to a binary
-You can also just use bun to compile to a binary.
-We've included a binary in the repo named `Generate`, this is built for our use case, and you'll need to recompile the binary using bun when you make changes.
+You can also just use bun to compile to a binary, we've included a binary in the repo named `Generate`.
+This is built for our use case, and you'll need to recompile the binary using bun when you make changes.

 - `bun build ./src/main.ts --compile --outfile {binary name}`
-- Setup a cronjob to run the binary, or setup a system service.
-Run the binary however you want lol.
+- Setup a cronjob to run the binary, or setup a system service, etc. Run the binary however you want lol.

 ## Bun runtime on cronjob